-Although farm prices have been declining, consumers are paying more and the difference between retail and farm prices is growing (rising 'spread').
-For example, in February 2002, sample research in Manila revealed the difference between wholesale prices -e.g. for carrots, onions, tomatoes and eggplants- and retail prices can be 2 to 3 times the farm price.
-106
+Although farm prices have been declining, the difference between retail and farm prices ('spread') is high.
+Studies show that this is also the case in developing countries.
+Just to give one example, in February 2002, sample research in Manila (Philippines) revealed the difference between wholesale prices -e.g. for carrots, onions, tomatoes and eggplants-and retail prices can be 2 to 3 times the farm price.
+113 Chapter 3 and 4 below also provide examples.